 - Image recognition — specific features of the image’s objects are identified

 For instance, Boohoo, an online retailer, developed an app with the visual search feature.
-A user simply snaps an item they like, upload the picture, and the technology does the rest.
+A user simply snaps an item they like, uploads the picture, and the technology does the rest.
 Thanks to image recognition, a user sees if Boohoo offers something similar and doesn’t waste loads of time searching for a specific item.
 Other applications of image recognition (already existing and potential) include creating city guides, powering self-driving cars, making augmented reality apps possible, teaching manufacturing machines to see defects, and so on.
 There is even an app that helps users to understand if an object of the image is a hotdog or not.